mouse-dev-1/MDDA/readme.md

 Implementation Example is in contracts/NFT.sol

-CURRENT VERSION IS HIGHLY EXPERIMENTAL AND NOT TO BE USED WITHOUT EXTREME DISCRECTION.
+CURRENT VERSION IS HIGHLY EXPERIMENTAL AND COULD INCLUDE A MYRIAD OF BREAKING BUGS, NOT TO BE USED WITHOUT EXTREME DISCRECTION.

 Amount of unit tests is currently very low and not very helpful due to me having not done it yet.